National Association of Colored Graduate Nurses: Foundation

 As they left the meeting they had three main goals: "to advance the standards and best interests of trained nurses, to break down discrimination in the nursing profession, and to develop leadership within the ranks of black nurses."
 To do this, the acting presidents of the NACGN not only actively fought for integration by other means but also attended the annual ANA conference to bring awareness to the topic.
 In 1912, the NACGN had 125 members.
 By 1920, that number has risen to 500.
+The NACGN started to expand to other states as well.
+In 1921, Carrie Early Broadfoot and 4 other black Nurses from North Carolina attended the 14th NACGN convention in Washington, D.C.
+The five that attended then went on to start the NCACGN (North Carolina Association of Colored Graduate Nurses).
+Their first exclusive state meeting was in 1923.

 Adah Belle Thoms was the first treasurer of the NACGN before taking over the presidency of the organization in 1916.
 Thoms established a national jobs registry to help black nurses find employment and established the association's first headquarters.
 During World War I, Thoms campaigned for the American Red Cross to admit African American nurses.
 This was important because the American Red Cross was the only avenue into the United States Army Nurse Corps.
 According to Jane Delano, chair of the National Committee on Red Cross Nursing Service, the Red Cross was willing to admit black nurses, but the Surgeon General was not.
 Nurse Frances Reed Elliot was enrolled in the Red Cross in July 1918 but was not immediately assigned.
 It took the 1918 flu pandemic and the resulting nurse shortage to finally integrate the United States Army Nurse Corps.
 In December 1918, eighteen African American nurses were appointed to the United States Army Nurse Corps.
 They were assigned to Camp Grant and Camp Sherman with full rank and pay.
 Although the patients were not segregated and the nurses were assigned to all services, the African American nurses were housed separately from the white nurses.

 Carrie E. Bullock was NACGN president from 1927 to 1930.
 Bullock worked to increase communication and community among black nurses.
 In 1928, she founded and edited the NACGN's official newsletter, The National News Bulletin.